PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 Note: We now have a official YouTube Channel for TNT and Disparity.
 Link is here: https://www.youtube.com/channel/UCDqFoP1kjmFA_-qmCvQ8C9g

+We added support for update.json so you will be able to update TNT and Disparity

 ## How To Build

 Prequisites: